MichaelKim/webview/README.md

 #ifdef WEBVIEW_WIN
 #define WEBVIEW_MAIN int __stdcall WinMain(HINSTANCE, HINSTANCE, LPSTR, int)
 #else
-#define WEBVIEW_MAIN int main()
+#define WEBVIEW_MAIN int main(int argc, char **argv)
 #endif
 ```

 This is needed since Win32 GUI applications uses `WinMain` as the entry point rather than the standard `main`.
-You can write your own main for more control (i.e. for command line arguments), but make sure to use `WinMain` if you need to support Windows.
+You can write your own main for more control, but make sure to use `WinMain` if you need to support Windows.

 ## Build